snastase/snastase.github.io/_pages/cv.md

 ## Invited talks
 ---

+**Nastase, S. A.** (2023, March). *Learning a shared linguistic space for transmitting our thoughts to others*.
+Invited talk at the Department of Psychology at the University of Pennsylvania, Philadelphia, PA.

 **Nastase, S. A.** (2022, December). *Putting peer review in the public record*.
 Invited talk at the European Society for Magnetic Resonance in Medicine and Biology (ESMRMB) "MRI Together" workshop. [`slides`](https://docs.google.com/presentation/d/14zpN4A3_j33ClAZzwqQ0Rs3RCZ_i_eEpi7ScBgsv3_k/edit?usp=sharing)

 **Nastase, S. A.**.
 (2022, October). *Learning a shared linguistic space for transmitting our thoughts to others*.
 Invited colloquium for the Cognitive Science program at Indiana University, Bloomington, IN. [`DOI`](https://doi.org/10.5281/zenodo.7259318) [`slides`](https://docs.google.com/presentation/d/1eMoYVt5ZNbP7yPmhqdW6Xwhx_W_Pg9B7L1FiZ1TwIrA/edit?usp=sharing)